Scholars’ Spotlight: The Legacy of Irving Thalberg

 Introduction

 Irving Thalberg might not be a household name.
 But when it comes to film history, he played a major role in shaping cinema as the dominant art form of the 20th century.
-What’s even more remarkable was that he wasn’t a star, a director, a writer, or even a studio head.
+What’s even more remarkable is that he wasn’t a star, a director, a writer, or even a studio head.

 Despite his monumental achievements, Thalberg only worked in the film industry for a scant 15 years.
-And somewhat shockingly, was only 37 years old when he passed away.
+And somewhat shockingly, was only thirty-seven years old when he passed away.
 Yet he was probably more responsible than anyone else for setting the quality standards for what became known as a “Hollywood film.”

 “A Bag of Bones…”